 This unit explores expressions of culture and ethnicity within Australian society in two different contexts - Australian Indigenous culture, and ethnicity in relation to migrant groups.
 Area of Study 1 involves a critical exploration of the historical suppression of, and increasing public awareness of, Australian Indigenous culture.
 This requires some knowledge of the past and its influence on subsequent generations, as well as knowledge of contemporary factors that may be supporting and/or limiting increasing awareness of Australian Indigenous culture.
 Indigenous and non-indigenous perspectives and responses are integral to the area of study.
 Ethnicity is investigated in Area of Study 2.
 Ethnicity is a key sociological category that plays an important role in social life.
 Individuals often define themselves, or others, as members of at least one ethnic group based on a common heritage that gives them a unique social identity.
 Ethnicity is not fixed and unchanging; instead, ethnic identities constantly evolve and are shaped through a variety of political, cultural and social forces.
 The concept is often used in contrast to the concept of race, which generally refers to groups based on visible physical characteristics such as skin colour and facial features.
 Most sociologists prefer to focus on the concept of ethnicity rather than race.
 Students develop an understanding of a variety of barriers and enablers that need to be considered when investigating experiences of ethnicity.
-For example, the way that a group sees itself might not correspond with the views of individual group members.
+For example, the way that a group sees itself might not correspond with the way that outsiders see it.
+Sometimes observers place people into broad ethnic categories that do not correspond with the views of individual group members.